 To pay the bills, the Broukhim brothers remained focused on their agency.
 But as FabFitFun grew in popularity, more and more of their attention had to be directed towards maintaining the site.

 Then, after three years of consistently publishing content, the founders wanted to experiment with a new way of generating revenue.
-At the time, subscription boxes (such as Birchbox) were taking off, with startups raising hundreds of millions.
+At the time, subscription boxes (such as Birchbox or Boxycharm) were taking off, with startups raising hundreds of millions.

 FabFitFun wanted to take advantage of this growing e-commerce segment.
 To test the concept, they created around 2,000 boxes that they advertised to the site’s users.
 They launched the boxes in March of 2013 and sold them out within a span of 2 days.